 Green Pea + Split Pea + Spinach or Kale

 - 1 c. loosely packed baby spinach leaves (or kale, ribs removed)

 Directions: Rinse the split peas, place in a small heavy bottomed pot (I used a mini Staub rice cooker, worked perfectly), cover with about 2 inches of water, and cook over medium heat until the peas are soft, about 30 minutes (stir the peas occasionally and add more water if needed).
 Drain the peas, place them in the Beaba with the remaining ingredients and cook according to the directions above.

-PART IV: Top 9 Infant Feeding Questions and Answers!
+PART III: Top 9 Infant Feeding Questions and Answers!

 I wanted to share some of the top infant feeding questions that come up on a regular basis and my answers.

 Note: these guidelines are in-line with Canadian recommendations and are based on my professional opinion coupled with latest evidence.
 Always speak with your healthcare provider (i.e.: doctor or dietitian) if you have any concerns or questions.
 The information provided is not meant to replace any personalized advice you may get from your healthcare provider.